Who are the Independent Baptists, and what do they believe?

 Question: "Who are the Independent Baptists, and what do they believe?"

-Independent Baptists, often also known as Independent Fundamental Baptists (IFB), are a group that started within the greater Baptist denominations in the late 19th to early 20th century.
+Answer: Independent Baptists, often also known as Independent Fundamental Baptists (IFB), are a group that started within the greater Baptist denominations in the late 19th to early 20th century.
 At the time, many national Baptist denominations were moving away from biblical inerrancy and other conservative beliefs, leading many local churches to withdraw from denominational affiliation and take the “Independent” label.
 With their strong stance on the fundamentals of the faith, they also adopted the name “Fundamentalist.”
 For identification purposes, most IFB churches will advertise themselves as “Independent, Fundamental, Bible-Believing,” and, in some cases, “KJV-only.”

 Many within the IFB movement will claim to trace their origin to Jesus’ ministry.
 They point out that many groups through history maintained Baptist principles and were therefore “Baptist” in practice, if not in name.
 Groups identified as progenitors of the Baptist tradition include Messalians, Montanists, Novationists, Donatists, Paulicians, Waldenses, Albigenses, Lyonists, Arnoldites, Mennonites, and Anabaptists.
 In the seventeenth century, the name “Baptist” finally emerged.